 An Azure Enterprise Enrollment defines how a company shapes and uses Azure services, and defines a core governance structure.

 As a first step, Contoso has defined a structure known as an enterprise scaffold for Enterprise Enrollment.
-Contoso used this article to help understand and design a scaffold.
+Contoso used the Azure enterprise scaffold guidance to help understand and design a scaffold.

 For now, Contoso has decided to use a functional approach to manage subscriptions.

 - Inside the enterprise, it will use a single IT department that controls the Azure budget.
 This will be the only group with subscriptions.

 - Contoso will extend this model in the future, so that other corporate groups can join as departments in the Enterprise Enrollment.

 - Inside the IT department Contoso has structured two subscriptions, Production and Development.